jdevfullstack-tutorials/gaming-productivity-specs/README.md

 on a Mac machine will be a great choice compared to a Windows machine.

-For gaming, it's neglible.
+For gaming, it's negligible.

 ## About Retina Display
-There are so many confusing articles about Retina display.
+There are so many confusing articles about the Retina display.
 So let's take a look at this.

 Depending on the distance given,